End of Life

 Euthanasia (Greek for “good death”) is a gentle end to your pet’s suffering and prevention of future suffering.
 When you arrive at Frisco Emergency Pet Care, here is what you can expect.

-You and your pet will be taken to a comfortable exam room, where a technician or veterinary social worker will come to discuss what’s happening with your pet, and whether or not your pet will be more comfortable with light sedation as an IV catheter is placed.
+You and your pet will be taken to a comfortable room, where a technician or veterinary social worker will come to discuss what’s happening with your pet, and whether your pet will be more comfortable with light sedation as an IV catheter is placed.
 If you have any questions, they will be able to answer them for you.

 Please understand that you do not have to be present for euthanasia.
 For some people, it is important to be there.
 Other pet owners do not want this to be their last image of a beloved pet, and do not wish to be present.
 This is a deeply personal decision, and may be different for different members of your family.
 We are not here to judge you – we are here to help you through this difficult time.